SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   * **Bulk operations** are single operations executed on a set of devices.

-  See also, *Device Management > Monitoring and controlling devices > Working with operations* in the *User guide*."
+  For details, see *Device Management > Monitoring and controlling devices > Working with operations* in the *User guide*."
 - label: events-all
   title: Events
   content: "Operations are used to remotely control devices.
 You can find an overview of the events across all devices here.
 To view the operations of a particular device, switch to the **Events** tab in the details of this device.